 As Director of Accommodation and Commercial Services, Caryn is responsible for the teams who provide a range of services and facilities to staff, students and visitors across the University, including student accommodation, catering and delivered hospitality, conferences and event management.

 In addition, Caryn is a Director of UNICUS, a wholly owned subsidiary company of the University.
 UNICUS was set up in 2012 to develop a commercial proposition to enhance the offer to the University.
 UNICUS operates a boutique hotel, a village store for the community, a high end restaurant, a number of retail outlets and a staffing agency.

-Director of HR and Corporate Communications
+Director of Corporate Communications & External Relations

 Tracy works closely with the senior leadership team to drive reputation and engagement in a global market.